-Weed mapping was conducted across the BOA during field surveys on the 18th, 19th and 20th October 2022, within the project disturbance area, within 50 m of the project disturbance area, and along Yalimbah Creek on Lot 12.
+Weed mapping was conducted across the BOA during field surveys on the 28th and 29th 2023, within the project disturbance area, within 50 m of the project disturbance area, and along Yalimbah Creek on Lot 12.
 The resulting weed map (Figure 5) illustrates the cover of the most abundant weed species across the site, Lantana camara var. camara (Lantana) (Priority Weed within the MidCoast LGA).
-As with previous monitoring events, major infestations occur throughout the site, with the majority of infestations occurring across the northern extent of the BOA, however the extent of this species has expanded in comparison to previous years (Figure 5).
+As with previous monitoring events, major infestations occur throughout the site, with most infestations occurring across the northern extent of the BOA (Figure 5).